Join the interest list for next time!

 On our last day, we’ll ride through the dramatic landscapes of the Badlands and the wildflower-filled springs of Anza-Borrego until we reach the Salton Sea where we’ll learn about the environmental issues surrounding it and some of Southern California’s complex water issues.

 In the afternoon we’ll shuttle for 1.5 hours back to Palm Springs and drop off at the starting hotel or the airport.
-We reccomend booking flights out of Palm Springs no earlier than 6:00 PM
+We recommend booking flights out of Palm Springs no earlier than 6:00 PM.

 FAQs and More Info